 As property managers, we can tell you that it’s a good rule of thumb to flush your water heaters twice a year to maintain water cleanliness, specifically if it is heavily used.
 Regardless of how often you flush the water heaters in a year, you should include it in the annual maintenance schedule.

 Failure to do so can result in the deteriorating or malfunctioning of water heaters, and it may leak or even flood your basement.
-In the annual maintenance schedule, simply call a professional plumber and inspector to check out your water heaters and advise on operating the equipment, flushing recommendations, and sediment buildup.
+In the annual maintenance schedule, call a professional plumber and inspector to check out your water heaters and advise on operating the equipment, flushing recommendations, and sediment buildup.

 If your rental property is located in a rural area or among several trees, it can quickly become a potential haven for rodents and pests.
 Therefore, including pest control visits in your annual maintenance cards is often a good precaution.